valentynkt/BackendGarden/content/notes/Abstract Factory Pattern.md

 > [!success]  **Solution**
-> **The Abstract Factory pattern** addresses these challenges effectively.
+> **The Abstract [[Factory Method Pattern|Factory Pattern]]** addresses these challenges effectively.
 By defining interfaces for each product type within a family (Chair, Sofa, CoffeeTable), and ensuring all product variants comply with these interfaces, the application can manage furniture items more flexibly.
 Here’s how it works:
 >
 > - Each style variant (Modern, Victorian, ArtDeco) is encapsulated within its own class hierarchy, enabling uniform style management across different product types.
 > - An Abstract Factory interface is established, comprising methods like `createChair()`, `createSofa()`, and `createCoffeeTable()`.
 These methods return products that conform to the respective interfaces, ensuring stylistic consistency.